-People interested in fostering can join an online information session on Wednesday 20 October at 7:30pm by joining this link.
+People interested in fostering can join an online information session on Wednesday 20 October at 7:30pm by joining online.

 Cllr Laura Mayes, Cabinet Member for Children's Services, said: "Laura is a great example of one of our many foster carers who open up their homes and provide a warm, stable place for our young people in care.
 We are incredibly indebted to these amazing people who provide that stable influence and make a difference to a young person's direction in life for the better.

 "Since the easing of restrictions we've seen more children and young people come into care and need our help.
 By fostering with Wiltshire Council, people can provide a home that is local for that young person and that meets their needs.
 We know there will be people out there thinking they want to know more and I would encourage them to join our information session or give us a call, and we can discuss what it means for them and help people on that road to making a difference to one of our local children."